UNITAS X Cruise Bits And Pieces.....

 Both of the shipwrecks mentioned in the links below. the SS Santa Leonor and the MV Capitain Leonidas were seen in 1969, although in better shape when Leahy passed.
 Both wrecks are located in The Straits Of Magellan.

 The Grace Line's c3 type freighter, steamship, 8007gt.
 SS SANTA LEONOR, ex.
 USS Riverside (APA-102), ex-MORMACWAVE, ex-P. & T. FORESTER, built Ingalls Ship Building, Pascagoula, MS 1944.
-She foundered, was wrecked and abandoned after she struck submerged rocks off Isabel (Adelaide) Island in the Strait of Magellan, Smyth Channel, 200 miles S of Punta Arenas lat.52.31S,long.
-73.37W on 31 March 1968.
+She foundered, was wrecked and abandoned after she struck submerged rocks off Isabel (Adelaide) Island in the Strait of Magellan, Smyth Channel, 200 miles NW of Punta Arenas, Chile at 52°30.10 S - 73°35.12 W on 31 March 1968.
+[On March 31st 1968, the merchant Santo Leonor (Capt.
+Ernesto Ruiz Munoz) ran aground in Paso Shoal on the Adelaide rocks in Paso Shoal, Chile.
+The Santo Leonor was owned by the Grace Line and was used in the Buenos Aires-Valparaiso line.
+The crew of 51 and 7 passengers were saved by the tug Colo-Colo.]

-The MV Capitain Leonidas ran aground on Cotopaxi Bank, Messier Channel, Strait of Magellan area 48.45.45N, 74.27.30W on 07.04 in 1968.
-Built 1937 at Bremen, Germany.
-5137gt, Panamanian flag.
+The MV Capitain Leonidas ran aground on Cotopaxi Bank, Messier Channel, Strait of Magellan area at 48.45.45N, 74.27.30W on 07.04 in 1968.
+Built 1937 at Bremen, Germany, 5137gt, Panamanian flag.
 The ship was carrying sugar.
-In an insurance scam that went wrong - after offloading the cargo, the Greek captain sought to scuttle the ship on a known hazard whereby he could then claim that the sugar had disolved in the water.
+In an insurance scam that went wrong - after off-loading the cargo, the Greek captain sought to scuttle the ship on a known hazard whereby he could then claim that the sugar had disolved in the water.
 Unfortunately for him the ship did not sink.
-The Chilean navy used her as target for practice shooting, and that is why the hull and superstructure look so messed up.
+The Chilean navy then used her as target for practice shooting, and that is why the hull and superstructure look so messed up.
 The extensive damage is simply caused by gun fire, and not related to the grounding itself.

 Now relax and go back to 1969......